andytlim/aotk-wiki/Dew.md

 Dew is the creator of the world [[Hallah]].
-It is not know how many worlds Dew has created.
+It is unknown how many worlds Dew has created.